noaa-onms/cinms/modals/_captions.md

 ## Figure App.E.10.26.

-A pie chart showing the numer of deep-water soft corals observed in the Southern California Bight.
+A pie chart showing the number of deep-water soft corals observed in the Southern California Bight.
 Organisms are grouped by genus.

 The breakdown for the number of deep-water soft corals colonies observed in each genus for the Southern California Bight.
 Among the 34,792 images collected by the SWFSC Sebastes ROV between 2003 and 2011 throughout the entire Southern California Bight, researchers observed a total of 5,419 colonies.
 Adelogorgia was most common with 1,832 colonies in 535 observations. _Eugorgia_ was second most common with 792 colonies in 436 observations.
 Figure: Etnoyer et al. 2015